jzetterman/password-manager/README.md

-# password-manager
+# Terminal Password Manager
-A personal project exploring how to make a password manager in Python from scratch
+Terminal Password Manager is a TUI-based password manager leveraging the Textual terminal UI framework.
+It uses industry standard encryption to protect sensitive passwords and SQLite to store data.